 Our Office

-Our office is in the Waterfront area of Dundee centre, at 29 Exchange Street, DD1 3DJ.
+Our office is in the Waterfront area of Dundee centre at 29 Exchange Street, DD1 3DJ.
 This was historically the maritime quarter and is situated between the commercial & civic areas and the new developments in the historic and infilled dock areas.

 The office is in a listed building dating to the early 1830s and it retains features and character; its early shopfront is a rare survivor.

-We stock a wide range of leaflets which provide technical guidance for historic building repair and maintenance.
+The office stocks a wide range of leaflets which provide technical guidance for historic building repair and maintenance.
 We also have information and leaflets about local heritage, including the series of Dundee Heritage Walking guides.